Back to homepage

 Truth-telling and Reparative Pedagogies Lab

-Dr Jessica Gannaway is a Lecturer in Language and Literacy Education at the University of Melbourne.
+Dr Jessica Gannaway is a non-Indigenous Lecturer in Teacher Education at the University of Melbourne.
 After beginning her career as a secondary school literacy teacher in remote NT, Jessica has worked in both public and private sector schools in the Northern Territory and Victoria.
-She has been a key contributor to the development of the Orbis Literacy 7-9 Program for the Department for Education in South Australia, and a researcher in the Northern Territory Department of Education Continuity of Learning Framework.
-Additionally, she has worked with teachers and school leaders in secondary schools in Victoria to improve classroom relationships through teacher reflexivity practices.
-Jessica's areas of research, scholarship and publications include: relationality and identity in education, particularly teacher identity and dispositions in relation to cultural responsiveness and anti-racist pedagogies.
+She works with teachers and school leaders in secondary schools in Victoria to improve classroom relationships through teacher reflexivity practices.
+Jessica's areas of research, scholarship and publications include: relationality and identity in education, particularly teacher dispositions in relation to cultural responsiveness, truth-telling and anti-racist pedagogies.

 Justin Wilkey is a Ngarrindjeri man and a Research Fellow at Ngarrngga as well as a PhD candidate and Lecturer (Indigenous Education) at the Faculty of Education.
 Justin’s research interests focus on the intersections of education, wellbeing and social justice for Indigenous peoples.
 His career in teaching and journalism has solidified his passion for enhancing the lives of young Indigenous peoples through the power of education.